Assistive Listening Technologies

 A hearing loop (sometimes called an audio induction loop) is a special type of sound system for use by people with hearing aids.
 The hearing loop provides a magnetic, wireless signal that is picked up by the hearing aid when it is set to ‘T’ (Telecoil) setting.

-What is an FM system?
+What is an IR Personal Loop?

 NOTE: Microphones must be worn in order for these systems to work